wsargent/docker-cheat-sheet/README.md

 ## Dockerfile

 [The configuration file](https://docs.docker.com/reference/builder/).
 Sets up a Docker container when you run `docker build` on it.
 Vastly preferable to `docker commit`.
+If you use [jEdit](http://jedit.org), I've put up a syntax highlighting module for [Dockerfile](https://github.com/wsargent/jedit-docker-mode) you can use.
+You may also like to try the [tools section](https://github.com/wsargent/docker-cheat-sheet#tools).

 ### Instructions